Outcome

 - reported on

-- learnt from to improve care and services.
+- learnt from to improve aged care services.

 - how you will encourage and support workers to provide feedback and make complaints.
 This includes providing access to advocates and external services to support raising and resolving complaints and feedback.
 This also includes offering different ways workers can share this information with you.